Arkiv-Network/arkiv-sdk-js/README.md

 # arkivjs

-A TypeScript client library for GolemDB/Arkiv blockchain interactions.
+A TypeScript client library for Arkiv's blockchains interactions.

 ## Installation